Computer-Vision-in-the-Wild/CVinW_Readings/README.md

 </p>

-## Segmentation in the Wild
+## :orange_book: Segmentation in the Wild

-## Video Classification in the Wild
+## :orange_book: Video Classification in the Wild

-## Others Visual Recognition in the Wild
+## :orange_book: Others Visual Recognition in the Wild

-# Papers on Efficient Model Adaptation
+# :snowflake: Papers on Efficient Model Adaptation

-## Parameter-Efficient Methods
+## :blue_book: Parameter-Efficient Methods

-# Acknowledgements
+# :beers: Acknowledgements

 We thank all the authors above for their great works!
 Related Reading List